AlixWang/FE-Daily/daily-dictation-101-200.md

 Really, though, Jerry there's not that match.

 # 2024-08-25
-It's time to get your weekend back, and turn you "To do"  list into a "To done" list!
+It's time to get your weekend back, and turn your "To do"  list into a "To done" list!
 Ace, the helpfor place.

 # 2024-08-26